U.S. defense chief Mattis quits after clashing with Trump on policies

 “This is an opportunity for the whole country to get a new secretary of defense who will be aligned with the president on these critical issues, whether you’re talking about in Syria, whether you’re talking about across the Middle East in general,” Miller told CNN.

-Mattis had argued for maintaining a strong U.S. military presence in Afghanistan to bolster diplomatic peace efforts.

-U.S. officials who spoke on condition of anonymity said thousands of the 14,000 troops in Afghanistan could be sent home.

-Reporting by Phil Stewart, Steve Holland and Idrees Ali in Washington; writing by Tim Ahmann; editing by Grant McCool and Rosalba O'Brien
+Reporting by Phil Stewart, Steve Holland and Idrees Ali in Washington; writing by Tim Ahmann and Mary Milliken; editing by Rosalba O'Brien and Grant McCool